replab/book/sphinx/matgrps/index.md

 ```

 Finite, exact, matrix groups are provided for convenience and pedagogical purposes.
 As of December 2021, they are
-implemented using brute-force enumeration algorithm, and are limited to group orders in the low hundreds.
+implemented using brute-force enumeration algorithms, and are limited to group orders in the low hundreds.

 ## Continuous groups